 In June 2019, Illinois legalized adult-use marijuana pursuant to the Cannabis Regulation and Tax Act (the IL Act).
 Effective January 1, 2020, Illinois residents 21 years of age and older may possess up to 30 grams of marijuana (non-residents may possess up to 15 grams).
 Existing medical dispensaries were able to apply for an "Early Approval Adult Use Dispensing Organization License" to serve adult users at an existing medical dispensary or at a secondary site.
 The Illinois Department of Financial and Professional Regulation ("IDFPR") has granted approximately 48 Early Approval Adult Use Dispensing Organization licenses to date.
 The IL Act further authorized the IDFPR to issue up to 75 Conditional Adult Use Dispensing Organization licenses before May 2020 and an additional 110 conditional licenses during 2021 (no person may hold a financial interest in more than 10 dispensing organizations); due to procedural delays related to litigation against the State of Illinois to which we are not currently a party to, conditional licenses began being issued in 2021 and 192 have been issued to-date.
 Conditional licenses from this round of applications have been awarded.
-In December 2022, Governor Pritzker's administration announced another 55 Conditional Adult Use Dispensing Organization licenses to be awarded via a lottery to take place in 2023, for which applicants must be qualified as social equity criteria as mandated by the state.
+Another 55 Conditional Adult Use Dispensing Organization licenses were awarded via a lottery on or about July 14, 2023, for which applicants must be qualified as social equity criteria as mandated by the state.

-The Illinois Department of Agriculture ("the IL Ag.
+The Illinois Department of Agriculture (the "IL Ag.
 Department") is authorized to make up to 30 cultivation center licenses available between the state's medical and adult-use programs.
 As with existing medical dispensaries, existing cultivation centers were able to apply for an "Early Approval Adult Use Cultivation Center License."
 The IL Ag.
 Department has issued approximately 21 Early Approval Adult Use Cultivation Centers to date.
 No person can hold a financial interest in more than three cultivation centers, and the centers are limited to 210,000 sq. ft. of canopy space.
-Cultivation centers are also prohibited from discriminating in price when selling to dispensaries, craft growers, or infuser organizations.
+Cultivation centers are also prohibited from discriminating in price when selling to dispensaries, craft growers, or infuser organization licenses.
 The IL Ag.
-Department was also permitted to license up to 40 craft growers and 40 infuser organizations by July 2020 (license awards have been delayed due to the COVID-19 pandemic) and another 60 of each license type by the end of 2021; however, the remaining 60 craft grower license awards were delayed until 2022 due to procedural delays related to litigation against the State of Illinois to which we are not currently a party to.
-The IL Ag.
-Department closed the application period for craft growers, infusers, and cannabis transporters in March 2020.
+Department has also issued eighty-eight (88) craft grower licenses and fifty-four (54) infuser organizations.

 The IL Act imposes several operational requirements on adult-use licensees and requires prospective licensees to demonstrate their plans to comply with such requirements.
 For example, applicants for dispensary licenses must include an employee training plan, a security plan, recordkeeping and inventory plans, a quality control plan, and an operating plan.
-Applicants for craft growers must similarly submit a facility plan, an employee training plan, a security plan, a record keeping plan, a cultivation plan, a product safety and labeling plan, a business plan, an environmental plan, and more.
+Applicants for craft growers must similarly submit a facility plan, an employee training plan, a security plan, a cultivation plan, a product safety and labeling plan, a business plan, an environmental plan, and more.